 - Use a trigger nozzle on your hose.

 - Avoid watering when it is windy.
 Wind causes water to evaporate quickly and blows it to areas where it is not needed.

 - Mulch your garden beds.
-Mulching reduces up to 70% of water evaporation from soil.
+Mulching reduces up to 70 percent of water evaporation from soil.
 It can also give plants important nutrients and control weed growth.

 - When adding new plants to your garden, prepare the garden bed with good soil, water storing granules and wetting agents.

-- Only water until the top 15-20cm of soil is wet – this is a standard drink for gardens.
-If you have more than 10mm of water pooling above the soil, the water will seep past the feeder root zone and be wasted.
+- Only water until the top 15 to 20 centimetres of soil is wet, this is a standard drink for gardens.
+If you have more than 10 millimetres of water pooling above the soil, the water will seep past the feeder root zone and be wasted.